b0gumila/GitHub-Tutorial/README.md

 Fetch: obtaining latest changes

-Fork: copy of repo that says on your Github account
+Fork: copy of repo that stays on your Github account

 Push (or Push Request): sending commits to your repo